mozilla-ai/lumigator/docs/source/user-guides/prepare-evaluation-dataset.md

 ### 2. Curate

 This is the most time-intensive phase.
 Summon all your domain knowledge: which of those examples are basically the same as others?
-A few slightly paraphrased examples will help expose models, but if your whole dataset is built over 1000 ways of saying the same thing, the evaluation may not be the best.
+A few slightly paraphrased examples will help expose models that are too literal and have little robustness to synonyms, but if your whole dataset is built over 1000 ways of saying the same thing, the evaluation may not be the most meaningful.

-For example, continuing with the example above, notice how similar the last 3 examples are.
+For example, continuing with the example above, notice how similar the last 3 examples (Patients J, K and L) are.
 You might decide that only 1 is representative enough.
-You might also want to leave Patient J and K, since it may be good to check that the model also understands longer form writing, as in Patient K.
+Alternatively, you might want to leave Patients J and K, since it may be good to check that the model also understands longer form writing.

-Your outcome then would be the list as above, minus Patient L.
+Your outcome, in that case, would be the list as above, minus Patient L.

 ### What to consider while you are curating?